Reggaeton: Dance

 Sandungueo, or perreo, is a dance associated with reggaeton which emerged during the early 1990s in Puerto Rico.
 It focuses on grinding, with one partner facing the back of the other (usually male behind female).
 Another way of describing this dance is "back-to-front", where the woman presses her rear into the pelvis of her partner to create sexual stimulation.
 Since traditional couple dancing is face-to-face (such as square dancing and the waltz), reggaeton dancing initially shocked observers with its sensuality but was featured in several music videos.
 It is also known as daggering, grinding or juking in the English-speaking areas of the U.S.

+Perreo was most popularized in Black urban neighborhoods, especially within the clubbing scene during the 1990s.
+The hip-movements and fluid nature of the dance have roots in the expressive culture of Afro-Caribbean dance.
+The dance is an evolved form of Jamaican Dancehall and it similarly expresses sexuality and resistance to Western ideals.
+The dance received criticism due to its sexual nature, arguing that reggaeton lyrics and dance forms have led to moral decay in Latin American societies.
+Researchers claim that these criticisms are rooted in fear of attention to Black bodies and cultural expressions in a loud and performative way.